omniosorg/omnios-extra/README.md

 ### Run dependencies

-Most all run dependencies should be auto-detected.
+Almost all run dependencies should be auto-detected.
 It's better to let this happen than to hard code it.
-If it is absolutley necessary to define run dependencies, the directive that is placed in `build.sh` is as follow:
+If it is absolutely necessary to define run dependencies, the directive that is placed in `build.sh` is as follow:

 ```none
 RUN_DEPENDS_IPS+="